- Accelerate queries at runtime—efficiently prunes ranges of data for reads from Firebolt File Format (F3).

 - Best created on an empty fact table, before first

 INSERT.
-But you can use
+You can use

-CREATE AND GENERATEon populated fact table (memory-intensive).
+CREATEon populated fact table (memory-intensive).

 - To be used at query runtime, all columns, measures (and aggregations), and join key columns in the query aggregations must in your index definition.